mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/settings_menu.rst

 Although not really advisable, you can turn them off (but why would you..really?)

 .. versionadded:: 4.2
-    Finally, Toolbars also can be moved.
-You can do this by |mouseright| and dragging the handler at the left side of the toolbar.
+    Krita's toolbars are now movable.
+You can move a toolbar by |mouseleft| dragging its left handle.